ALL ABOUT LIGHT

 Apart from the guide number, the other measuring unit that you will find on LED and light bulbs is Lumen and Lux.
 There is some pretty complex formula behind it, but generally again, the higher the number, the brighter the light bulb is.

 Now that we have introduced both natural and artificial lights, it’s time for some of the “technical stuff”.
-Yep, these are the basic rules and laws of light that every photographer should know.
+Yep, these are the terms, basic rules and laws of light that every photographer should know.

 THE LAWS OF LIGHT